What’s Alison Park Hotel like?

-WHAT’S THE SCOOP?
 The Alison Park Hotel is a family-run establishment with a homely feel.
 Think decorative plates on the walls, an old-fashioned bar and wooden beams on the walls and ceilings.
-OK, some areas of the hotel are a little dated and worn but in my opinion, that’s part of its charm.
-Housed in a rambling Edwardian building, the two-star hotel is located in a quiet part of the spa town but the shops, bars and restaurants are just minutes away.
-What more could you ask for?
+OK, some areas of the hotel are a little dated but in my opinion, that’s part of its charm.
+The two-star hotel, in a rambling Edwardian building, is in a quiet part of the spa town but close to all the shops, bars and restaurants.

-ARE MUDDY PAWS WELCOME?
-Yep, and there’s no extra charge for dogs, either.
+Very, and there’s no extra charge for dogs, either.
 When you book, try to nab the G2 room – it has a separate door leading straight out into the garden.
-Dogs are not allowed in the restaurant but if you would like to dine with your pooch, staff will happily set a table for you in the lounge or bar area.
+Pets are not allowed in the restaurant but if you’d like to dine with your dog, staff will happily set tables in the lounge or bar.

 If they’re lucky, your pet even be treated to a sausage or two at breakfast.
 Alternatively, well-behaved dogs are welcome to stay in the room and have a lie-in.
 There are plenty of poo bins nearby too, which is rather handy.

-AND WHEN I’M DOG TIRED?
-Each of the cosy rooms at the Alison Park Hotel are decorated in a homely manner, so much so it almost feels like you’re staying in a family home.
-Yes, some of the decor is a little dated and the bathrooms could do with an update but everything is spotlessly clean and we slept like babies during our stay.
+The hotel’s cosy rooms are decorated in a homely style, so it almost feels like you’re staying in a family home.
+Yes, some of the decor is a little dated but everything is spotlessly clean and we slept like babies during our stay.

-As mentioned above, our spacious double room – G2 – was on the ground floor and led straight out into the garden so we could come and go as we pleased.
-Ernie was also very happy to see the exterior door was fully glazed so he could lay on the floor and keep an eye on the patio area, just like he does at home.
+Our spacious double room – G2 – led straight out into the garden so we could come and go as we pleased.
+Ernie was also happy to see the exterior door was fully glazed so he could keep an eye on the patio area, just like he does at home.

-There were complimentary toiletries and biscuits as well and tea and coffee making facilities, which were very welcome after a long drive.
-Parking is also free although if you arrive on a Friday, as we did, you may have to leave your car on the main road until the members of the local bridge club have cleared out.
+There were complimentary toiletries and biscuits as well and tea and coffee making facilities.
+Parking is also free but if you arrive on a Friday, as we did, you may have to leave your car on the main road until the members of the local bridge club have cleared out.

-HOW ARE THE SCOOBY SNACKS?
-We only sampled breakfast but that was really good – a hearty Full English accompanied by a selection of cereal, fruit, juice and as much coffee as you could manage.
-The hotel also serves evening meals and British classics feature heavily.
+We only sampled breakfast but that was really good.
+We enjoyed a hearty Full English accompanied by a selection of cereal, fruit, juice and coffee.
+The hotel also serves evening meals where British classics feature heavily.
 Two courses will set you back £16 while a three-course meal costs £18.50.

-If you fancy eating out, the Buxton Brewery Tap House & Cellar comes highly recommended and serves strong, experimental beers alongside enormous burgers, such as the one pictured above.
+If you fancy eating out, the Buxton Brewery Tap House & Cellar comes highly recommended.
+It serves strong, experimental beers alongside enormous burgers, such as the one pictured above.
 For excellent stone-baked pizzas, check out RedWillow.
 Both establishments are incredibly dog-friendly.

-ANY FOUR-LEGGED FRIENDS TO PLAY WITH?
-No, but there are sure to be other doggy guests.
+No, but there are sure to be other canine guests.
 We counted three on our visit.